kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm.md

 ## The NodeRegistration.Taints field is omitted when marshalling kubeadm configuration

-*Note: This [issue](https://github.com/kubernetes/kubeadm/issues/1358) only applies to tools that marshal kubeadm types (e.g. to a YAML configuration file).
-It will be fixed in kubeadm API v1beta2.*
+Note: This [issue](https://github.com/kubernetes/kubeadm/issues/1358) only applies to tools that marshal kubeadm types (e.g. to a YAML configuration file).
+It was fixed in kubeadm configuration API v1beta2.

 By default, kubeadm applies the `node-role.kubernetes.io/master:NoSchedule` taint to control-plane nodes.
 If you prefer kubeadm to not taint the control-plane node, and set `InitConfiguration.NodeRegistration.Taints` to an empty slice,